Learn-Together-Pro/Git/README.md

 - ( _official_ ) - official material
 - ( _non-eng_ ) - non-english language
 - ( _course_ ) - consists of series of text/video articles trying to give to a reader solid foundation
+- ( _certification_ ) - formal attestation to validate your proficiency through exams
 - ( _reading_ ) - material to read
 - ( _video_ ) - material to watch
 - ( _cheatsheet_ ) - cheat sheet